 The verdant suburb of Constantia is Cape Town’s own little wineland, characterised by rolling hills and deep valleys, all occupied by rows and rows of fertile vineyards.
 Still, it is a residential suburb, occupied by beautiful homes, some of which are the original farm houses of yesteryear.
-It is about 15 kilometres from the City Bowl and popular areas for accommodation in Cape Town, Table Mountain and the V&A Waterfront.
+It is about 15 kilometres from the City Bowl and popular areas for holiday accommodation in Cape Town (see here), Table Mountain and the V&A Waterfront.

 It is situated in the very heart of the Peninsula, and the Constantia Valley is flanked by the Table Mountain National Park, which is one of the world’s best known Heritage Sites.
 The whole of Constantia is nestled in the foothills of the Constantiaberg Mountain and the valley below, making for breath-taking views from just about anywhere.